MooersLab/MooersLab/README.md

 <!--
 (PS The ultimate text editor for writing prose and code is Emacs.
 All paths through text editors lead to Emacs.
-Some people get stuck all too long in Vim or NeoVim, which are great editors.)
+Some people get stuck all too long in Vim or NeoVim, which are also great editors.)
 -->

 # Index of repositories